PINTO0309/onnx2tf/CONTRIBUTING.md

   In other words, I am mainly interested in how interesting your project is to me and why you are in trouble and how big an impact it will have on your project.
 The issue template has all the required fields for the minimum information you want me to provide to motivate me.
 Please describe the information as politely and gentlemanly as possible without omission.

 - If your project's policy does not allow you to share ONNX files owned by your project, you may still politely submit your assignment and share only the ONNX files via email or other private means.
 - Also, never post logs or error messages displayed in the console in an abbreviated form.
 Omission makes it difficult to understand the situation.
+- I am not very impressed with issues that do not feel motivated.
+Therefore, if there is no response for more than 5 days after the last reply, the bot will automatically close the issue.

 https://github.com/PINTO0309/onnx2tf/issues